Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Problem formulation

 where the coefficient functions are defined as follows.
 The \emph{power weight} $a_k(\vec{u})$ is the marginal contribution to power from rejecting the hypothesis at sorted position $k$ when the data are $\vec{u}$:

 which is the same for all $k$ (by symmetry, each position contributes equally to power under the all-alternatives configuration $\vec{h}_K$).
-The \emph{error weight} $b_{l,k}(\vec{u})$ is the marginal contribution to the family-wise error rate under configuration $\vec{h}_l$ from rejecting position $k$; its closed form is given in Lemma~\ref{lem:general_k_coefficients} below.
+The \emph{error weight} $b_{\gamma,k}(\vec{u})$ is the marginal contribution to the family-wise error rate under configuration $\vec{h}_\gamma$ from rejecting position $k$; its closed form is given in Lemma~\ref{lem:general_k_coefficients} below.

-Both $a_k$ and $b_{l,k}$ are non-negative on $Q$.
+Both $a_k$ and $b_{\gamma,k}$ are non-negative on $Q$.
 For $a_k$, this is immediate since $g(u) \ge 0$ for all $u$.
-For $b_{l,k}$, non-negativity follows from the elementary symmetric polynomial representation (Lemma~\ref{lem:general_k_coefficients}): each $b_{l,k}$ is a product of non-negative quantities ($g$-values, factorials, and an elementary symmetric polynomial of non-negative arguments).
-This non-negativity is the structural property that underlies all our theoretical results.
+For $b_{\gamma,k}$, non-negativity follows from the elementary symmetric polynomial representation (Lemma~\ref{lem:general_k_coefficients}): each $b_{\gamma,k}$ is a product of non-negative quantities ($g$-values, factorials, and an elementary symmetric polynomial of non-negative arguments).
+The non-negativity of $b_{\gamma,k}$ was already observed by \citet[\S2.4]{RHPA22}; the closed form in Lemma~\ref{lem:general_k_coefficients} makes it transparent for every $K$, and this non-negativity is what yields the global monotonicity theorem of \S\ref{sec:monotonicity}, which underlies all our subsequent results.

-The constrained optimisation problem is to maximise $\Pi_K(\vec{D})$ subject to ${\rm FWER}_l(\vec{D}) \le \alpha$ for $l = 0, \ldots, K-1$.
+The constrained optimisation problem is to maximise $\Pi_K(\vec{D})$ subject to ${\rm FWER}_\gamma(\vec{D}) \le \alpha$ for $\gamma = 0, \ldots, K-1$.
 Introducing Lagrange multipliers $\mu = (\mu_0, \ldots, \mu_{K-1})^{\rm T} \ge 0$, and writing $\mu_{-\gamma}$ for the vector $\mu$ with the $\gamma$th component removed, the Lagrangian is

 where